Trump calls Texas shooting an 'act of evil'

+- He said his "thoughts and prayers" are with the victims and their families

-Tokyo (CNN)President Donald Trump on Monday morning decried the shooting in Texas as an "act of evil" and called it "horrific" in his first public remarks since a gunman killed 26 people in a Texas church.
+Tokyo (CNN)President Donald Trump on Monday morning decried the Texas shooting as an "act of evil" and called it "horrific" in his first public remarks since a gunman killed at least 26 people in a Texas church.

 "This act of evil occurred as the victims and their families were in their place of sacred worship.
 We cannot put into words the pain and grief we all feel and we cannot begin to imagine the suffering of those who lost the ones they love," Trump said at the top of his previously scheduled remarks to business leaders at the US embassy in Tokyo.